 Many employers are required by law to move toward a workforce that reflects the makeup of Canadian society.
 Such progressive companies hire for diversity due to their commitment to the value of social equity and diversity and the competitive advantages it brings.
 All levels of government and many publicly supported or regulated industries such as financial, educational and healthcare institutions, tend to have strong equity and diversity cultures as required by The Canadian Employment Equity Act .

 The Employment Equity Act is designed to increase employment of four designated groups (women, Aboriginal peoples, persons with disabilities and members of visible minorities) in federally regulated private-sector employers, Crown corporations and other federal organizations.

-Looking for companies that integrate diversity and inclusion into their business practices and which companies are top diversity employers?
-See the section on internships for help finding agencies that match qualified candidates with disabilities with companies eager to recruit them for internships and other positions.
-In addition, here is a list of federally regulated private sector employers and a list of Crown Corporations that are likely to have equity and diversity hiring practices.
+Looking for companies and organizations that integrate diversity and inclusion into their business practices?
+Governments at all levels are a good place to start.
+Here is a list of federally regulated industries and a list of Crown Corporations that are likely to have positive equity and diversity hiring practices.

 Is a company truly progressive when it comes to hiring and promoting employees with disabilities?
 See how companies are rated against an objective benchmark index called the Disability Equality Index (DEI).